caylabenoit/joy/README.md

 # joy
-Java joy framework
+Java RestFul joy framework

 This frameworks simplify and group the use of
-* MVC
+* RESTFul use
 * SQL & data management
 * JSON management
 * Log management